 Producer prices in Greece declined 7.4 percent year-on-year in June 2020, following an 11.8 percent drop in the previous month.
 The country started lifting the coronavirus lockdown in mid-May.
 Cost of energy decreased 15.5 percent (vs 24.4 percent in May), due to lower international oil prices and cost of intermediate goods fell 1.2 percent (vs -1.1 percent).
 On the other hand, cost of capital goods increased (2.2 percent vs 1.9 percent), while prices were unchanged for both durable goods (vs 0.5 percent in May) and non-durables (vs 0.3 percent in May).
 On a monthly basis, producer prices went down 2.3 percent, after rising 1.8 percent in the prior month.

 Producer Prices Change in Greece averaged 2.50 percent from 1996 until 2020, reaching an all time high of 15.57 percent in July of 2008 and a record low of -13.90 percent in April of 2020.
 This page provides the latest reported value for - Greece Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.

-Producer Prices Change in Greece is expected to be -1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Greece to stand at 0.80 in 12 months time.
-In the long-term, the Greece Producer Prices Change is projected to trend around 1.40 percent in 2020, according to our econometric models.
+Producer Prices Change in Greece is expected to be -3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Producer Prices Change in Greece to stand at 1.00 in 12 months time.
+In the long-term, the Greece Producer Prices Change is projected to trend around 2.90 percent in 2021 and 1.80 percent in 2022, according to our econometric models.